heal-research/symbolicregression.github.io/_posts/2025-10-26-equality-saturation-and-symbolic-regression.md

 image: /blog/resources/2025-10-26-equality-saturation-and-symbolic-regression/cxegg.png
 ---

-# The Secret Weapon for Better Equation Discovery: E-graphs and Equality Saturation
-by Fabrício Olivetti de França

-> This guest post by Fabrício describes the concepts of Equality Graphs and Equality Saturation and the benefits of using E-Graphs in Symbolic Regression.
+> This guest post _by Fabrício Olivetti de França_ describes the concepts of Equality Graphs and Equality Saturation and the benefits of using E-Graphs in Symbolic Regression.

 <!--more-->